hudson155/kairo/kairo-config/README.md

 - **Config application:** Configs can apply other configs by specifying `apply: [other-config-name-0, other-config-name-1]` as a top-level YAML property

+If no config name is provided to `ConfigLoader`, it will use the `KAIRO_CONFIG` envirnoment variable to identify the config name.

 ## Usage

 ### Step 1: Include the dependency